alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## xx/xx/21 -  Eric Smith -    Version 3.3.1
 **Updates:**
+-   Converted interface elements to Custom Labels so they can be Translated
 -   Updated all component API versions to 52.0

 **Bug Fixes:**
 -   Added missing variable in the CPE for automaticOutputVariables
 -   Check for CurrencyConversion returning null values before committing any changes

 ## 07/18/21 -  Eric Smith -    Version 3.3.0
 **Updates:**
 -   Added a custom object (ers_datatableConfig) to provide the ability to Save and Retrieve column configuration attributes